sohale/sohale.github.io/hall-of-fame/hall-of-fame.md

 The pipe `|` function along can make it inot this list.
 It had the ideas of REST from tohse early times.
 Bash pipes alone are an insightful discovery.
 Not sure what the sources are.

+### 🎗 **Unix**
+The Unix itself.
+Not explanation is needed.

+However, Unix is larger than a software.
+It containes most of the computer science.

+### Specific aspects
+* _matlab_ -- Matlab's style of defining functions in a pragmatic and simple way never stopped amazing me.
+I never understoood the magic that drives that style of design.
+I believe it actually inspired Python.
+* _Mathematica_ -- Just does too many good things.
+You can find a wealth of mathematcs there.

 ## .
 Notable bad software: